weberBen/ChoiceFreeGenerator/README.md

 # Description <a name="Description"/>

-A free choice graph is a subclass of pretri net where each place has exactly one output and transitions have one input and multiple outputs as shown on the following figure
+A free choice graph is a subclass of petri net where each place has exactly one output and transitions have one input and multiple outputs as shown on the following figure

 <img src="Annexes/Images/FreeChoiceDef.png" width="70%"  align="middle">